ArthurGB80/ITPark/README.md

 7. Read the exercise instructions and write your Java code to solve it.

-9. Verify your solutions by comparing them with the provided solution files in the "exercises" folder.
+9. Verify your solutions by comparing them with the provided solution files in the "Pratice" folder.

 Contribution
 This repository is intended solely for sharing the course material I studied.
 Therefore, external contributions are not accepted.
 However, feel free to use the material for study and learning purposes.